shah-a/few2.5-04-visualizing-titanic-data/README.md

 This example shows all of the examples above.
 The first row shows passengers by embarkation.
 The second row shows passengers by gender.
 Men in the first column, women in the second column and all passengers in the last.

+Here are some more examples that illustrate some of the ideas here. https://github.com/soggybag/data-visualizations/tree/master/titanic

 ## What will you turn in?

-Post a link to the GitHub repo containing your work to [GradeScope](https://www.gradescope.com/courses/218919).
+Post a link to the GitHub repo containing your work to GradeScope.com.

 ## Evaluating your work